Pelagic Help

 Conditions View (Default)

 Shows real-time diving conditions powered by Pelagic's proprietary multi-factor scoring engine.
-Every site is assessed individually — accounting for its ocean exposure, protection level, swell direction, tidal sensitivity, water quality, and accumulated turbidity — to answer: "Is it safe and comfortable to dive here right now?"
+Every site is assessed individually — accounting for its ocean exposure, swell direction and spectral spread, protection level, reef surge, tidal sensitivity, water quality, and accumulated turbidity — to answer: "Is it safe and comfortable to dive here right now?"

 Green — Good